iamvs-2002/JAVA/BASIC/Readme.md

         * modifier applicable for classes, methods and variables(only for instance and static variables but not for local variables).
         * If a class is declared with **default** modifier, then we can access that class only within that package but not from outside of the package.
         * The default modifier in Java is **default**.

+### this keyword
+     - **this** is a reference variable that refers to the current object.
+     - Usages of **this** keyword:
+          * this can be used to refer current class instance variable.
+          * this can be used to invoke current class method.
+          * this() can be used to invoke current class constructor.
+          * this can be passed as an argument in the method call.
+          * this can be passed as argument in the constructor call. //first line
+          * this can be used to return the current class instance from the method.